eagely/voice-frontend-docs/topics/implementation.typ

 This is an important point to consider when "predesigning" UI with Figma: The settings window is so simple that making a reference design would be of no use and would only waste time.

-This decision proved to be the correct, showing that not every aspect requires extensive planning.
+This decision proved to be correct, showing that not every aspect requires extensive planning.
 Sometimes, the implementation is simple enough to just proceed with it without doing extra work.

 == QML Design